-This island from Ambert Interiors is very similar to what ours will look like when it’s lowered to one level.
+The timeless look of this island from Ambert Interiors is very similar to what ours will look like when it’s lowered to one level.
 I’m also really liking the color of this particular one:

 I would love to replace our countertop stove with a legit range like this one below from Pure Salt Interiors, but I’m not sure it’s in the budget.
-I love the simplicity of the backsplash below, as well.
+I love the serene simplicity of the backsplash below, as well.
 It adds a touch of glam without being over the top!

 I’m envisioning our window wall a bit like the one below from Monika Hibbs, minus the sink.
 We would just have lower cabinets and a countertop workspace.

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 Following are some of our initial kitchen design thoughts.
 They could still be scrapped once bids come in but I thought it would be fun to share what we’re initially thinking versus reality once the budget strikes 🙂

 - I’m so happy I reached out to a designer.
 There are so many things I hadn’t thought thru and it’s great to have a designer that also has a lot of local contacts and one that acts as a contractor/coordinator of sorts.
 If you’re looking for one in your local area, I think it’s easiest to start by word of mouth or to look on Houzz for top-rated designers in your area that have the look you’re going for.